oktadev/okta-blog/_source/_posts/2022-06-17-react-firebase-serverless.md

 This page will handle both the authenticated and unauthenticated states.
 If the user is not authenticated, they are presented with a screen requesting them to do so.
 If the user is authenticated, they can `getGrades` by selecting a semester from the drop-down and calling the server.

 The `getGrades` function ensures the user is authenticated using the build-in authentication function in Firebase.
 Firebase also integrates with authentication tokens from providers such as Okta.
 To utilize this functionality, you will mint a Firebase authentication token using an Okta authentication token.
 Okta returns an `accessToken` to the client when the user logs in.
 The client then passes the `accessToken` to a Firebase function called `exchangeOktaTokenForFirebaseToken`.
-In this Function, you verify the token and return a Firebase token to log the user in.
+In this Cloud Function for Firebase, you verify the token and return a Firebase token to log the user in.
 Then subsequent calls to the functions will treat that user as logged in to Firebase.

 At this point, you can use the `npm run start` command to run your app locally.
 You'll see a few console errors from Firebase, and you'll see **Login** buttons.
 Notice that you're able to authenticate with Okta now, but the login process doesn't call Firebase yet, so your login is still incomplete.